 FALL 2017 ORIENTATION

 Welcome New Students!

-Northeastern’s January term begins on Monday, January 9, 2017.
-Please join our orientation on that same Monday to learn about campus and university resources!
+Northeastern’s Fall 2017 term begins on Wednesday, September 6, 2017.
+The “New Student Orientation” will take place before or on the first day of classes, which is usually either on the same day as the start of the term or one day before the start of classes.
+Please plan to join our orientation to learn more about campus and university resources!
 Additionally, check your email for more detailed information about your specific requirements.

 All newly admitted students to the Silicon Valley campus should make every effort to attend the orientation.
 If you cannot attend for some reason or conflict, please contact Christina Dang, Assistant Director of Student Services, at firstname.lastname@example.org.
 If you are an international student, visit the Office of Global Services (OGS) website or contact Christina Dang for instructions regarding the immigration clearance process.